la2050/archive/_projects/2015/freeway-farm-green-infrastructure-pilot-project.md

   How do you plan to use these resources to make change?
 Expand a pilot or program: '0' How do you plan to use these resources to make change?
 Mobilize for systems change: '0' How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: unsure
-  How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' How do you plan to use these resources to make change?
+Implement and track policy: '0' How do you plan to use these resources to make change?
 Other: '0' How do you plan to use these resources to make change?
 Specifics: '' How will your proposal improve the following “Live” metrics?
 Access to healthy food: '1'